Back

 What happens if you go over your ISA allowance?

 ISAs are a great way to save some cash without having to pay any tax.
-Just keep an eye on those limits and rules, and you’re good to go!
+Just keep an eye on how much of the ISA allowance you've used, and you’re good to go!

 The tax treatment depends on the individual circumstances of each customer and may be subject to change.